Al-Qubeir massacre: Casualty estimates

 Casualty estimates vary.
-In an early report activists stated that at least 78 people were killed, including children.
+In an early report activists stated that at least 78 people were killed.
 The opposition said that 100 people had been killed in the massacre; Syrian National Council spokesperson Mohammed Sermini said, "We have 100 deaths in the village of Al-Qubeir, among them 20 women and 20 children."
 The Syrian Observatory for Human Rights estimated the number of dead to be 87.
 Two days later, the SNC revised their death toll to 78, while SOHR revised it to at least 55.
 Syrian state media gave a figure of nine.
-When describing the massacre, UN Secretary General Ban Ki-Moon reported how some of the victims were burned, while others were slashed with knives.
+When describing the massacre, UN Secretary-General Ban Ki-moon reported how some of the victims were burned, while others were slashed with knives.